vngln01/QuickFit/README.md

 3. Non-intrusive and completely offline

 ## Features Planned
+1. Add ability to press DEL key to remove highlighted entry
-1. Autocompletion of activities based on what the user has previously entered
+2. Autocompletion of activities based on what the user has previously entered
-2. Grouping of activities based on muscle groups
+3. Grouping of activities based on muscle groups
-3. Graph data for specific workouts to see lifetime progression
+4. Graph data for specific workouts to see lifetime progression
-4. ...
+5. ...

 ### Todo Improvements (for myself):
 1. Improve commenting